plantacerium/plantacerium.github.io/src/content/docs/tools/ai-local-assistant.md

   }
 ````

-Note: I prefer to use it for small non code tasks or very basic boilerplate.
+Note: I prefer to use it for non code tasks or very basic boilerplate.

+My real use cases for AI are:
+* Questions Creator.
+Instead of use AI to give me answers, it gives me questions.
+* Enhance my quality question creational process.
+* Play characters from real life or fictional, to obtain their point of view.
+* Enhance my empathical qualities by sharing me different points of view about a situation.
+* PDFs Analyzer.